In this Azure tutorial, we will discuss how to create a PowerShell Azure Function.

 7. You can click on the Open in new window option to open the project in a separate window, as shown below

-8. Now, it will start creating the PowerShell Azure Function, and once it creates the project, You can see the below code is for the run.ps1 file.
+8. Now, it will start creating the PowerShell Azure Function.
+Once it creates the project, you can see the code below is for the run.ps1 file.

 using namespace System.Net